Kuraiyume/Kudo/README.md

 # KUDO: Decoder Toolkit

-KUDO is a comprehensive decoder toolkit, offers a variety of decoding algorithms to decrypt and decode different types of encoded data.
+Kudo is a versatile decoding toolkit that provides a range of algorithms to handle different types of encoded data.
+It simplifies the process of decrypting and decoding various formats, making it easier to work with both simple and complex data.
+With its user-friendly design, Kudo helps you efficiently manage and interpret data.

 ## Available Algorithms